CSC142-WCU/csc142/_episodes/02-intro-to-classes-2.md

 <script src="https://gist.github.com/linhbngo/d4dcf56c9d764b7f444e1452fcddc045.js?file=SquareRoot.java"></script>

 In the above example, the `sqrt` method is invoked to calculate the square root of variable `x` that has a value of 16.
 Because this method belongs to the Math class, to invoke it, you will have to also specify the class that contains the method: `Math.sqrt(x)` (line 7).

+Similar to methods, attributes can also have a `static` flag.
+The absence of this flag allows the attributes to be accessed without object instantiation.

 {% include links.md %}